swcarpentry/shell-novice/episodes/01-intro.md

 This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
-It can take a single instruction and repeat it as it is or with some modification as many times as we want.
+It can take a single instruction and repeat it as is or with some modification as many times as we want.
 The task in the example above can be accomplished in a few minutes at most.

 The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
 It is called